JeffM2501/LunarLambda/README.md

 	Other OSs need to copy the native libraries o the _bin dirs.
 	At this time only windows has a bat file, but the other OS libs are in the Libs dir, just copy them manually.

+	Note that this will probalby need a relatively new version of Mono Develop, one that supports C#6 and the.net framework v4.7.1

-### msbuild (Windows, Linux, and OSX using Mono command line tools)
+### msbuild(or xbuild) (Windows, Linux, and OSX using Mono command line tools)
 	msbuild is the command line tool for building .net sln files.
+In older versions of mono it is named xbuild.
 It is included with mono and visual studio.
-	It can be used on any OS (See notes in mono develop about native libs)
+	It can be used on any OS (See notes in mono develop about native libs on non windows platforms, it appies here too)

+	Like mono develop this build process requires a version of mono that supports C#6 and the .net 4.7.1 framework

 #### Getting Dependencies
 	The nuget command line tool can get the dependencies direclty from the sln file